Last Updated on April 15, 2023 by Andrew Pirie

 “Unfortunately, legally, there can’t be lifetime bans but this is a step in the right direction.”

-While doping is the subject on everyone’s lips ahead of the August 10-18 championships following a series of high-profile recent positive tests.
-Most noteworthy leading sprinters American Tyson Gay and Asafa Powell of Jamaica.
+While doping is the subject on everyone’s lips ahead of the August 10-18 championships following several high-profile recent positive tests.
+The most noteworthy leading sprinters are American Tyson Gay and Asafa Powell of Jamaica.

 Drugs in Athletics